osbdr/pipeline-django-semver-demo/README.md

 # pipeline-django-semver-demo

 Extensive Django Pipeline, with Semantic Versioning and Gitflow Workflow.
-The pipeline demo allow the following:
+The pipeline demo allows the following:

 - Outdated packages check with 'outdated'
 - Check code format with 'black